COVID-19: Akeredolu releases 26 convicts – The Sun Nigeria

 Bamigbola Gbolagunte, Akure

-This, the Governor said was part of the move to contain the spread of Corona Virus disease.
+The move, the governor said, is part of measures to contain the spread of the novel coronavirus infectious disease (COVID-19) in the prison population.

-The Chief Press Secretary to the Governor, Mr Segun Ajiboye in a statement issued last night said the Governor acted in exercise of the power conferred on him by paragraph D of sub-section (1) of section 212, of the 1999 constitution (as amended).
+The Chief Press Secretary to the Governor, Mr Segun Ajiboye, in a statement issued Monday night, said the governor acted in exercise of the power conferred on him by paragraph D of sub-section (1) of section 212, of the 1999 constitution (as amended).

-Ajiboye said that the said inmates are those who have served portions of their sentences after being duly sentenced to various terms of imprisonment.
+Ajiboye said that the said inmates were those who had served portions of their sentences after being duly sentenced to various terms of imprisonment.

-“The Governor believes that decongesting the Correctional Custodial Centre will also help prevent the spread of COVID 19, not only amongst inmates, but also the officials,” he said.
+“The governor believes that decongesting the correctional custodial centre will also help prevent the spread of COVID-19, not only among inmates but also the officials,” he said.

 Leave a Reply